sophiebaud11/simple_slack-1/README.md

 # SIMPLE EXPRESS & SLACK APP TUTORIAL

 [Express](https://expressjs.com/) is a ‘minimalist’ framework for [node.js](https://nodejs.org/en/about/) applications.
-It will offer us a fast, relatively simple way to get started building a web application, which in this case will also involve hooks into our Slack team, making it possible to build slash commands and other useful stuff.
+It will offer us a fast, relatively simple way to get started building a web application, which in this case will also involve hooks into our Slack team.

-This tutorial is really going to build from the ground up, presuming no knowledge of anything (though in some cases we'll link out to more detailed and comprehensive intros to what's covered here--this is going to teach you the bare minimum required to get this app up and running).
-Key tools covered inlude:
+This tutorial is really going to build from the ground up, presuming no knowledge of anything.
+In some cases we'll link out to more detailed and comprehensive intros to what's covered here--but this page is going to teach you the bare minimum required to get this app up and running as efficiently as possible.
+Key tools covered include:

 - javascript
 - node.js